 \subsection{Shared Huffman encoding}

-As mentioned in Section~\ref{sec:introduction}, ~\ref{sec:kd} and~\ref{sec:opst}, the OpST and AKDtree methods collect and linearize the data blocks with the same shape into a 4D array and send it to SZ.
-However, poor data locality/smoothness between non-neighbored data blocks can negatively impact prediction accuracy, resulting in low data quality.
+As mentioned in Section \ref{sec:introduction}, \ref{sec:kd}, and \ref{sec:opst}, the OpST and AKDtree methods collect and linearize the data blocks with the same shape into a 4D array and send it to SZ.
+However, as highlighted in section~\ref{sec:opst}, these blocks may not be contiguous in the original dataset.
+This leads to a lack of locality/smoothness at the boundaries between non-neighbored data blocks, which can still compromise prediction accuracy.
+This adverse effect is particularly pronounced for SZ‘s Lor/Reg algorithm.
+As it is a local prediction algorithm that depends solely on local data, its performance plummets at block boundaries where local smoothness is absent.

 A potential solution could be compressing each data block individually using SZ.
 However, this approach would result in low Huffman encoding efficiency because the entire dataset would be divided into many small blocks, requiring SZ to build a separate Huffman tree for each of these small blocks.
-In other words, the original SZ method either requires predicting and encoding small blocks together (by forcing them merged into 4D arrays), leading to low prediction accuracy or predicting and encoding each small block separately, which results in high Huffman encoding overhead.
+In other words, the original SZ method either requires predicting and encoding small blocks together (by forcing them merged into 4D arrays), leading to low prediction accuracy, or predicting and encoding each small block separately, which results in high Huffman encoding overhead.
 Furthermore, even if the data blocks with the same shape can be compressed together, the data blocks with different shapes still need to be compressed separately, resulting in low Huffman encoding performance and a high time cost of launching SZ multiple times.